CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 The files are downloaded to a directory called SDCONNECTDATA which is in the user's home directory.
 The folder is automatically opened by Open Download Location.

-Note: **If you used CSC Sensitive Data Service public encryption key to encrypt the data, the files  will be decrypted automatically**.
+Note: **If you used CSC Sensitive Data Service public encryption key to encrypt the data, the files are automatically decrypted **.

 If you used your own key pair to encrypt the data, the application will make a copy and you need to manullay decrypt them using Crypt4GH CLI.